kevinslin/open-cdk/README.md

  - 🔸creating the same stack with different context parameters will result in different cloudformation template
     - can be confusing to those coming from CloudFormation parameters which will update the existing stack instead of creating a new one

-## Deployments
-- use `cdk synthesize` to check construct details. `cdk diff`, when creating constructs, only show the created construct but don't *dive in* to the properties
-- specify a `--role-arn` to restrict cdk permissions when deploying

 ## Limitations
 - aws cdk doesn't [support everything](https://github.com/aws/aws-cdk/issues/1656) that `awscli` does specifically
     - issue: CDK CLI will not read your region from your `default` profile
         - workaround: set region in `cdk.json`
     - issue: CDK CLI does not support MFA authentication
-        - workaround: use [aws-mfa](https://github.com/broamski/aws-mfa), it writes short term credentials into your .credentials file and works with cdk!
+        - workaround: 🚪 use [aws-mfa](https://github.com/broamski/aws-mfa), it writes short term credentials into your .credentials file and works with cdk!
     - issue: CDK CLI does not support `credential_source`
         - workaround: use `source_profile`
     - issue: Cannot have a profile named "default" in the config file
         - workaround: do not have `[default]` or `[profile default]` in config
+- cdk diff won't show detailed construct properties when a construct is first created
+    - use `cdk synthesize` to verify template properties before doing deployments that involve creating new constructs
 - as far as features, CDK is built on top of cloudformation which means anything that cloudformation doesn't support is also not supported with the CDK
 - high level constructs don't always support all the options of the cloudformation resource they are modifying
     - in this case, either add a property override or use the low level construct directly